Determining responsible person policy

 A nominated supervisor or person in day-to-day charge must:

-- have a demonstrated understanding of how to provide high-quality education and care to children (either through experience, education and performance)
+• have shown they understand how to provide high-quality education and care to children (through experience, education and performance)

-Prior to all persons in day-to-day charge performing the role, the nominated supervisor must seek consent in writing using Attachment 1.
+Before anyone in day-to-day charge takes on the role, the nominated supervisor must get their consent in writing.

 Staffing arrangements

-The record showing who is the responsible person must be displayed in the centre (see Attachment 2) so that it can be seen by all staff, families and visitors any time there are children present.
+The record showing who is the responsible person must be clearly displayed in the centre.
+Staff, families and visitors should be able to see it any time there are children present.

-The approved provider needs to employ sufficient qualified staff to ensure there is always a responsible person present at each Early Learning Victoria centre.
-Nominated supervisors must ensure that rosters align with the availability of responsible persons, hours of operation and the attendance patterns of children.
+The approved provider must employ sufficient qualified staff to ensure there is always a responsible person at the Early Learning Victoria centre.
+Nominated supervisors must ensure that rosters align with the availability of responsible persons, hours of operation and the numbers of children.

 Notifying the Regulatory Authority

 The Regulatory Authority must be notified when a new nominated supervisor is appointed.
-This is done through the NQA IT System by submitting a ‘notification of change to nominated supervisor’ form.
-The Regulatory Authority must be notified 7 days prior to the nominated supervisor starting, or if that is not possible, within 14 days of the nominated supervisor starting in the role.
+This is done through the NQA IT System with a ‘notification of change to nominated supervisor’ form.
+The Regulatory Authority must be notified 7 days before the nominated supervisor starts.
+(If that is not possible, they must be notified within 14 days of the nominated supervisor starting.)

 The nominated supervisor or approved provider must notify the Regulatory Authority if:

-- there is a change to the name or contact details of the nominated supervisor
+• the name or contact details of the nominated supervisor changes

-- there is any other matter or incident that affects the ability of the nominated supervisor to meet the minimum requirements and that warrants reassessing the nominated supervisor’s suitability for the role.
+• there is any other matter or incident that affects the ability of the nominated supervisor to meet the minimum requirements (and that suggests their suitability for the role should be reassessed).

 4. Resources